CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 The Standard Rules victory conditions differ from those found in the Starter Rules in two ways.
 First, certain modifications to the marshalling point totals can be made at the Free Council, and/or second, the players can decide to play a longer game.

-#### Marshaling Point Modifications
+#### Marshalling Point Modifications

-At the Free Council, you may reveal any unique marshaling point cards in your hand that match unique cards that your opponent has in play.
-Each such revealed card reduces your opponent's marshaling point total by one.
+At the Free Council, you may reveal any unique marshalling point cards in your hand that match unique cards that your opponent has in play.
+Each such revealed card reduces your opponent's marshalling point total by one.

 There are six different types of marshalling points; each is associated with a specific shape: